-Table 1 Relational we White (2010). ellbeing dimensions as suggested by

-Dimension Subjective aspects (but not limited to)

-1. Material Evaluation of one's income

-Evaluation of one's standard of living in

-comparison to others

-Evaluation of one's current standard of living in comparison to their past

-2. Relational or social Evaluations towards safety and respect in their place of residence

-Satisfaction with access to services

-Evaluation towards treatment received

-3. Subjective or human Self-concept

-Sense of competence

-their religious beliefs as affecting their methods of coping with adversity in daily life.
+Table 1 Relational w White (2010). ellbeing dimensions as suggested by Dimension Subjective aspects (but not limited to) 1.
+Material Evaluation of one's income Evaluation of one's standard of living in comparison to others Evaluation of one's current standard of living in comparison to their past 2.
+Relational or social Evaluations towards safety and respect in their place of residence Satisfaction with access to services Evaluation towards treatment received 3.
+Subjective or human their religious beliefs as affecting their methods of coping with adversity in daily life.